drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization with Electrostatic Component
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-The electrostatic component of the starting conformer is small and at the end of the minimization, it turns negative (attractions).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-electrostatic-component-42454bfe'><i class='fa fa-play' aria-hidden='true'></i></button>The electrostatic component of the starting conformer is small and at the end of the minimization, it turns negative (attractions).
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.